Gulu Hospital: Overview

 Gulu Hospital is a public hospital, funded by the Uganda Ministry of Health and general care in the hospital is free.
 It is one of the two teaching hospitals of the medical school of Gulu University.
 Gulu Medical School also utilizes St. Mary's Hospital Lacor, to train her doctors.
 Gulu Regional Referral Hospital is staffed by medical students and residents, supervised by Gulu University academic staff as well as Uganda Ministry of Health consultants.

-The hospital is designated as one of the fifteen Internship Hospitals in Uganda where graduates of Ugandan medical schools can serve one year of internship under the supervision of qualified specialists and consultants.
+The hospital is one of the fifteen designated Internship Hospitals in Uganda where graduates from Ugandan medical schools can complete a one-year internship under the guidance of qualified specialists and consultants.
 The hospital is one of the fourteen Regional Referral Hospitals in Uganda.
 In 2019, the capacity of Gulu Hospital is quoted as 370 beds.

-Renovations and upgrade
+Renovations and upgrade of the facility

 In November 2019, the hospital began construction of a new hospital wing, comprising four operating rooms, a maternity ward and a neonatal intensive care unit.
 The USh20 billion (US$5.5 million) project, is co-funded by the government of Uganda and the Japan International Cooperation Agency (JICA).
 This is part of a USh60 billion (US$16.5 million) joint project aimed at improving and modernizing the National Regional Hospitals in Arua, Gulu and Lira.
 Completion of the renovations at Gulu Regional Referral Hospital are expected to conclude in October 2020.
 The gate upgraded into a modern entry level 2022.